Creating an Apex Rest API and using it as a custom tool in custom mcp server

 -

-Save the connected app and wait ~10 minutes for it to fully propagate.
+Save the external client app and wait ~10 minutes for it to fully propagate.

 -